AyushShevde/MindMatters-first/README.md

 - **Mental Health Organizations** - For expert guidance and validation
 - **Open Source Community** - For tools and libraries that made this possible

+### Important Note
+"Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
+Unauthorized use may lead to plagiarism and copyright violations.

+Kindly obtain consent and written permission from the owner before forking, cloning, or redistributing this repository.

+Thank you for your understanding."
 ---

 **MindMatters** - Empowering India's future leaders with accessible mental health support. 🧠💙

 *Built with ❤️ for Smart India Hackathon 2025*

-### Important Note
-"Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
-Doing so will lead to plagiarism and copyright issues and strict action will be taken against him/her.
-Thank you."